alvarofrancomartins/alvarofrancomartins.github.io/content/publication/brazilian-corruption-network/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.

 image:
+  placement: 3
-  caption: 'The Brazilian Corruption Network'
+  caption: "The Brazilian Corruption Network"
-  focal_point: "Center"
+  focal_point: "Smart"
   preview_only: false
+  alt_text: The Brazilian Corruption Network

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.